altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/setup-use-bridges/ug-setup-use-bridges-agx7f-soc.md

 ### Build Core RBF

-Create the Core RBF file to be used in the rootfs created by Yocto by using the HPS Debug SOF built by the hardware design makefile:
+Create the Core RBF file to be used in the rootfs created by Yocto by using the HPS Debug SOF built by the Quartus design makefile:

 ```bash